YitavGil/Book_E-commerce_UI/README.md

 https://bookstore-e-commerce-client.herokuapp.com/

 -Due to some issues with heroku server, the browser may show a message that you are not authenticated.
-This is solved ny refreshing the page.
+This is solved by refreshing the page.

 ## features
 * If the user is not registered to the store, the sites acts as a regular e-commerce website.